SolaceProducts/pubsubplus-connector-mule-docs/doc/technical-reference.md

 Operation that allows  the user to perform a session recover when consuming an unacknowledged message.
 It applies only when Ack Mode is selected to MANUAL_CLIENT.

+More about the usage and scope can found [here](user-guide.md#recover-session-operation).

 </div>

 <div class="sect3">